ChariotOS/chariot/docs/mm.md

 # Memory management / map

-The memory management for the kernel in nOS is quite simple.
+The memory management for the kernel in chariot is quite simple.
 When booting, the kernel puts itself into paging long mode by mapping the first 512 pages 1:1 using 4k pages.
 As soon as possible, the kernel sets up real mappings.
-Like linux, nOS uses very high virtual addresses for physical mappings.
+Like linux, chariot uses very high virtual addresses for physical mappings.
 Kernel virtual memory starts at the virtual address 0xffff880000000000, and any physical page accesses must be offset by that address.